ilyes12zouaoui/quarkus-microservices-with-jwt/README.md

 In order to learn the Quarkus framework and help others learn it, I passionately created this project which contains three Quarkus microservices:

-- Product microservice uses JWT Authentication and provides Product CRUD operation endpoints.
+- Product microservice uses JWT Authentication and provides Product CRUD operation endpoints (For simplicity reasons I included the .pem publickey and private key directly under /src/main/resources which is not a secure approach obviously).
 - Coffee microservice uses HTTP Basic Authentication and provides Coffee CRUD operation endpoints.
 - Car microservice does not use authentication and provides Car CRUD operation endpoints.